 When we questioned them further on timescales, most stated that the wall preparation work and tiling are the one aspect that took the longest.
 This could be because we wanted floor to ceiling tiles and also floor tiles.

-What Can Affect the Price?
+What Can Affect These Figures?

 Having underfloor heating can add considerable cost, as can having premium wall tiles from floor to ceiling.